GabrielGavrilov/dotconfig/README.md

+Dotconfig was inspired by dotenv, all credit goes towards them for the idea.

 # dotconfig

-Inspired by dotenv.
-Dotconfig is a simple, lightweight, zero-dependency module that allows you to store global variables, and use them through out your project.
+Dotconfig is a simple lightweight zero-dependency module that allows developers to create enviroment variables from a ``.config`` file.

 ## Install